nrs-org/novelslop/content/vol_01/chap_14.typ

   Sports clubs were even more strict than cultural clubs, since they had to participate in regional tournaments and get results to keep going.
-If Mona remembered correctly, the Student Council President was mentioning shutting down a couple of clubs that had no mentionable achievements in recent years...
+If Mona remembered correctly, the Student Council President was mentioning shutting down a couple of clubs that had no mentionable achievements in recent years, with a questionable focus on sports clubs, for whatever reason.

   However, what caught Mona by surprise was that she was mentioned by Uta.
   She let out a small "heh?" as a response.